 100 Points Writing/Note Taking (4 assignments – 25 points each)

 Chapter Reflections: Two Reflection Papers (Learning and Memory – Chapters 1,2,3 & Self Management– Chapter 5) are meant to display engagement with the text.
 First, 1-3 paragraphs should summarize the chapter/s and provide clear evidence of having read/understood the chapter.
 Next, 2-4 paragraphs in length should be a personal reaction to the chapter.
 (You might discuss: How useful was the chapter to you?
 Did you learn anything new or surprising?
-What, from the chapter, might be helpful to you? rovide a specific example) Having assignment proof-read by writing center (330-941-3055 Maag Library – lower level) before turning in, will result in automatic awarding of full points for Rubric items 1 and 2.
+What, from the chapter, might be helpful to you?
+Provide a specific example.)
+Having assignment proof-read by writing center (330-941-3055 Maag Library – lower level) before turning in, will result in automatic awarding of full points for Rubric items 1 and 2.